-In 2013 the mining sector accounted for 5% of the GDP, while mineral export revenues reached US\$19 billion at the end of October of that year, representing around 55.2% of the country's total exports.
-In 2013, copper was the leading export metal, in terms of value, followed by gold, lead, zinc, iron, silver, tin and molybdenum.
+According to estimates, in 2014 the mining sector accounted for 14% of the GDP, while mineral export revenues reached US\$16 billion at the end of October of that year, representing around 50.3% of the country's total exports.
+In 2014, copper was the leading export metal, in terms of value, followed by gold, lead, zinc, iron, silver, tin and molybdenum.